I know you’re drowning in tech headlines right now.

 You’ve probably heard the term thrown around.
 But what does it actually mean for you?

-Think of it this way.
-Instead of every dev team building their own deployment pipelines and infrastructure, platform engineering creates shared systems that everyone uses.
-You get faster deployments and spend less time fighting with configs.
+Think of it this way: instead of every dev team building their own deployment pipelines and infrastructure, platform engineering creates shared systems that everyone uses.
+Faster deployments.
+Less time fighting with configs.
+And when you use platform engineering to streamline deployment pipelines, developers can actually focus on creating innovative experiences—something the Latest Tech Updates Scookietech covers pretty well.

 WebAssembly is breaking out of the browser.